jmreidy/fluxy/README.md

 of tying your components too tightly to the Fluxy implementation.

+###"Harness"
+Stores, Actions, and Constants are all managed by a singleton Fluxy.
+In addition to allowing you to create these key components of a Fluxy app, it also allows you to easily access the global application state.

+`createStore`, `createActions`, and `createConstants` are all described in the respective sections above.

+`start(initialState)` is the call that triggers the instantiation and injection of all Fluxy components.
+If you pass a hash map into the start function, it will set the state of each store to reflect the injected map.
+For example, say you have a Store with a name of `TodoStore` and call start with `{TodoStore: { todos: todosArr }}`; making this call will start the app with the TodoStore having the todo key in its state set to the value of `todosArr`.

+`bootstrap(prop, context)` is a convenience method for calling start with the value of a window prop (or a prop on a provided context).
+Bootstrap is most useful for, appropriately, bootstrapping an application's state with serialized JSON embedded in the page's HTML.

+`renderStateToString(serializer)` serializes the entire graph of all Store states to a string, with the keys of the serialization corresponding to each Store's name.
+While this method will default to using a "safe" version of `JSON.stringify`, any serialization function can be provided - for example, the `write` function from cognitect/transit-js.

+`start`, `bootstrap`, and `renderStateToString` can be easily combined to power server-side rendering.
+Just follow the below steps:

+1. Give your stores a unique name. `Fluxy.createStore({name: 'TodoStore', //other config})`

+2. Before calling `React.renderComponentToString`, make sure to call `Fluxy.start` on the server, passing it a hash of Store initial states (keyed by Store name)

+3. Make sure to bootstrap your HTML load with the state you passed to Fluxy with `Fluxy.renderStateToString`

+4. Finally, in your client side code, instead of calling `Fluxy.start`, call `Fluxy.bootstrap(windowKeyOfBootstrappedData)`

+---

 For further details, be sure to check out the `examples` directory and the test suite.

 ##Roadmap to 1.0